 4.4) Place a small bubbling stone delivering the appropriate gas mixture into bath and place plastic wrap or a glass cover over the chamber to avoid splashing the microscope lens.
-We use a bubbling stone that is commonly available at all pet/aquarium stores and is approximately 1 cm in diameter, although a smaller size will work effectively as well. appropriate gas availability at all times and will viability.
+We use a bubbling stone that is commonly available at all pet/aquarium stores and is approximately 1 cm in diameter, although a smaller size will work effectively as well.
+The presence of the bubbling stone insures appropriate gas availability to the vessel at all times and will extend vessel viability.
 This stone is removed during all measurement periods (or air flow through the stone temporarily interrupted) to prevent distortion of the image.
 Release the clamp on the outflow pipet and allow flow through the vessel for 30 minutes.
 Periodically, the flow should be clamped at the outflow tubing to determine if the vessel is developing resting tone.
 All vessels must be checked for pressure leaks at this point.
 Leaks will be evident by introducing a known pressure into the vessel (we commonly use 100-120 mmHg) and clamping the outflow, followed by the inflow, lines.
 If the intraluminal pressure is stable, there are no discernible leaks.
 However, if pressure begins to fall, a significant leak is present and must be closed.
 Leaks at either the inflow or outflow pipettes can normally be rectified by adding an additional loop tied around the vessel on the pipette.
-Alternatively, iside that is allowing the leak, this will compromise the ability of the vessel to contain pressure effectively and can introduce an additional source for error.
+Alternatively, if a vessel has a small side branch that is allowing the leak, this will compromise the ability of the vessel to contain pressure effectively and can introduce an additional source for error.
 If this leak is identified, it can normally be tied off with a single loop of 10-0 opthalmic suture.
 Alternatively, a single strand teased from 6-0 suture to make the tie loop is also highly effective.
 If the leak cannot be identified or cannot be effectively tied off (e.g., there is no trunk to the side branch and simply a hole in the vessel wall), this may result in a premature termination of the experiment and use of an alternate vessel become necessary (this is generally the identical vessel in the other leg – or contralateral side if necessary – of the animal).

+The vessel should be allowed to equilibrate under no flow conditions for a minimum of 30 minutes.
+All experiments are conducted under no flow conditions.
 Once the vessel has developed satisfactory tone and is responsive to the inclusion criteria for the experiment in question, the vessel is ready for subsequent study.

-sevary depending on the specific experimental protocol and investigator.
+These inclusion criteria can vary depending on the specific experimental protocol and investigator.
 In our laboratory, we routinely utilize the following:

-of >30% (calculated as increase in arteriolar inner wall the values under the equilibration pressure exposure to the )
+active tone of >30% (calculated as D/ Dmax x 100 , where D is the increase in arteriolar inner wall diameter from the values under the equilibration pressure in response to exposure to Ca2+-free PSS and Dmax is the maximum diameter measured at the equilibration pressure in the Ca2+-free PSS)

-(maintenance of, or preferably a reduction in, arteriolar diameter with increased intraluminal pressure) as an index of a viable vascular smooth muscle layer
+myogenic activation (maintenance of, or preferably a reduction in, arteriolar diameter with increased intraluminal pressure) as an index of a viable vascular smooth muscle layer

-a viable endothelial lining, as evidenced by a brisk dilator response to (10-6 M in the bath)
+a viable endothelial lining, as evidenced by a brisk dilator response to acetylcholine (10-6 M in the bath)